Trends & Insights: Direct Indexing & The UMA – A Perfect Match

 “Well, we can’t see them, so they’re not in consideration…”

-For me, this conversation crystallized my opinion that deploying this strategy in an SMA underperforms for both the advisor and client by not realizing the full potential of personalized indexing.
+This conversation crystallized my opinion that deploying this strategy in an SMA under performs for both the advisor and client by not realizing the full potential of personalized indexing.
 At Adhesion, we think an index strategy should be delivered in a single multi-manager account via a Unified Managed Account (UMA) framework and implemented through an overlay manager to help realize the full benefits.

 Is It Time to Check Your Tech?